Understand how balance transfer limits work so you can find the right credit card to consolidate your debts.

 When you apply for a new balance transfer credit card, you are assigned a credit limit.
 This limit affects your balance transfer as you can only use a certain percentage of it to move existing debts.
-You can view a table of maximum balance transfer limits for banks and other financial institutions further down the page.
+You can view a table of available cards with balance transfer limits for banks and other financial institutions further down the page.

 Balance Transfer Credit Card Comparison

 - Citi Rewards Platinum Credit Card

 Balance transfer offer has been extended until 31 July 2017.